show-karma/karma-gap-sdk/readme.md

 export { gelato };
 ```

-> If you want to customize this example, take in consideration that the body of the transaction must be in the format of `SponsoredCall` interface as this interface represents the arguments required in the EAS contract call.
+> If you wish to customize this example, please note that the transaction body must adhere to the format of the SponsoredCall interface, as this interface represents the required arguments in the EAS contract call.

-After setting up a custom endpoint, the constructor in your frontend app will look like:
+After setting up a custom endpoint, the constructor in your frontend app will appear as follows:

 ```ts
 GAP.createClient({